ashubly25/Netflix/README.md

 # Netflix App

-This project was inpired in Netflix interface and was reproduced for study purposes.
+This project was inspired in Netflix interface and was reproduced for study purposes.
 Also, it was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # Test yourself